-Teachers have all sorts of strategies for managing classroom noise, and classroom noise monitor apps are one more item to add to your bag of tricks.
-They use the microphone on your computer to let kids know when their sound level is appropriate and when it’s just too much.
-The options shown here are all free and meant to be used with your classroom computer and projector.
+Teachers have all sorts of strategies for managing classroom noise, and classroom noise meters are one more item to add to your bag of tricks.
+These use the microphone on your computer to let kids know when their sound level is appropriate and when it’s just too much.
+We’ve rounded up eight of the best noise meters, and all of them are free and easy to use with your classroom computer and projector.

-- Talk about the app and how it works with your class in advance.
+- Talk about noise meters and how they work with your class in advance.
 Let them know what your expectations are and what the consequences of being too loud will be.

 - Kids are naturally going to want to see what happens on the app if they’re too noisy.
 Give them a chance to do one good noise burst and get it out of their system at the beginning.
-(This is useful for calibrating the apps, anyway.)
+(This is useful for calibrating the apps too.)

-- Try using a few different classroom noise monitor apps in rotation to keep kids interested.
+- Try using a few different classroom noise meters in rotation to keep kids interested.
 Otherwise, the app will just become part of the background in the classroom, and it won’t work if kids ignore it.

-How it works: This simple meter shows noise level from green (good) to red (bad).
+How it works: This simple noise level meter shows noise levels from green (good) to red (bad).
 The only setting you need to worry about is the microphone sensitivity.